 Depending on the steps that have been taken to establish the mat size, at this point the design condition reported in the Status Bar for the members will either be "Valid" or "Out of Date".

-Unless the status is "Valid" you should recheck the member designs (taking into account the effects of soil structure interaction) by running Design All (Static) from the Design ribbon.
+Unless the status is "Valid" you should recheck the member designs (taking into account the effects of soil structure interaction) by clicking Design All (Static) from the Design toolbar.

 If any concrete members now fail, you can switch them back into Autodesign mode, (ensuring Select bars starting from is set to Current rather than Minima) and then design again.
 This ensures that the bars that were satisfactory for the original design are only ever increased not reduced.

 Open an appropriate view in which to design the mat

 In models with mats at distinct floor levels you should use 2D Views to work on the mat design one level at a time.
 Occasionally the "3D geometry" of a model may make it less easy to distinguish between individual floors, in which case it may be easier to design the floors one sub-model at a time.

 This is an interactive process - requiring a certain amount of engineering judgement.